nilabjaball/Unilever_demo/HOL step-by step - Azure Synapse Analytics and AI.md

  6. Click on advance and provide the query **select top 100000 * from sales**
  7. Under Preview section, select Sales and then load data.
   ![The connect to option is highlighted in the query toolbar.](media/salespreview.PNG "Query toolbar")
-  8. Optional,Import wwi_mcw.CustomerInfo.
+  8. **Optional** Import wwi_mcw.CustomerInfo.
 Provide the dedicated Synapse Pool name and DB name.
 If you need help from instructor, raise hand.
 This is to prove that you can blend serverless and dedicated pool.
-  9. Add a viuslization **card** and drag [ProfitAmount] .
+  9. Add a visulization **card** and drag [ProfitAmount] .
 Select aggregate type as sum
   10. Publish the power BI report in your workspace ( In your tenant , not lab tenant)